What LSAT Score Do You Need For Harvard Law?

 Of course, the higher both of those numbers are, the better.
 If you have a GPA of 3.96+ and an LSAT score of 176+, then you should be confident of a high chance of getting into Harvard.
 However, because Harvard is so competitive, even applicants with these outstanding numbers would be well advised to apply to at least 5-10 law schools in addition to Harvard.

-Putting the subject of retakers aside, let’s take a closer look at what LSAT score and GPA combination might get you in to Harvard:
+Let’s take a closer look at what LSAT score and GPA combination might get you in to Harvard:

 Harvard Law had this to say to potential applicants: “Admission decisions are based on the Admission Committee’s experienced judgment applied to individual cases, and many factors are taken into account.
 Each application is given a thorough review, taking account of all available information.
 Because GPA and LSAT scores alone do not fully or adequately summarize information about individuals that is important to admission decisions, these “numbers” often prove poor predictors of admission decisions on individual applications.
 At no point on the GPA or LSAT scales are the chances of admission to Harvard Law School 0 or 100 percent.
 Current 75/25 percentiles for both GPA and LSAT scores can be found on the first-year class profile.”